Masudali23/EKF_Tracking_Of_Ground_Bot/README.md

    make                # this make will do compile all the cpp files ./EKF_Tracking ../data/input.txt ./output.txt

+- This command `make` triggers the build system to compile all the C++ source files located in the src/ directory.
+It will generate an executable file that runs the Extended Kalman Filter (EKF) for ground bot tracking.
+The make process ensures that all necessary object files are created, linked, and optimized according to the CMake configuration.
+After compiling, the resulting executable can be run with the input data to perform state estimation using fused Lidar and Radar measurements.

  ### Python Version
 1.⁠ ⁠Navigate to ⁠ `EKF_Python/Script/` ⁠.
 2.⁠ ⁠Run the Python script: